 4 cups flour

-Mix dry ingredients and yeast in your mixer.
+Mix sugar, salt and yeast in your mixer.
 Add in the shortening, water and eggs.
 Mix with your bread hook (if you have one).
 Slowly add in flour.

 Cover the dough with a towel and allow to rise in warm place for 1 1/2 hours.
 Now, it’s time to roll the dough into crescent roll shape.

 First, split your dough into two equal halves.
 Roll one half into a 12-inch circle on a floured surface.
 Cover the circle of rough with softened butter.
 Cut each circle into 16 wedges.
 It’s easiest to follow your basic math principles and do this by halves.